 This is similar to threading (see above) and uses even fewer pieces.
 You can make your own by punching holes in a paper place and using a shoelace or string.
-Or you can purchase cards ready made in a variety of designs from simple to fancy, or even from the MOMA.
+Or you can purchase cards ready made in a variety of designs from simple to fancy.

 All of these activities are great for developing fine motor skills, which are crucial for handwriting so you can pat yourself on the back that not only did you keep your kid busy, you are helping him succeed at life!

 - Try our hands free waiting games for kids.

 - These tongue twisters are the perfect instant boredom buster.

 We dread taking our two year old out to eat!
 When we were in Germany for three weeks last summer we had to suck it up.
 We take homemade play dough, just a small, handful sized portion.
 I never get it out at home so it's a novelty for them.
 It's 50/50 whether he's going to throw it at an innocent patron, however.